 Because of this, you’ll find that a catalytic converter is one of the most desirable parts of your scrap car.
 It might be tempting to take it off and sell it separately – but you’ll find you’ll get significantly less for your vehicle if you do.

-Can you take cash for your car?
+Can you take cash when you're scrapping your car?

 It’s not uncommon to see advertisements on social media, classified websites, and even lampposts, offering to pay cash for old cars or MOT failures.
-While the idea of cash in your hand is tempting – it’s actually against the law for traders to buy scrap vehicles with cash – and you could be breaking the law selling your car to them.
+While the idea of cash in your hand is tempting – it’s actually against the law for traders to buy scrap cars with cash – and you could be breaking the law selling your car to them.

 What’s the problem legally?

 In 2013, the government revised the law that relates to scrap metal collection.
-They created the Scrap Metal Dealers Act – a series of conditions that scrap dealers have to abide by if they want to keep their licence to trade as a scrap metal dealer.
+They created the Scrap Metal Dealers Act – a series of conditions that scrap car dealers have to abide by if they want to keep their licence to trade as a scrap metal dealer.

 Section 12 of the act states that a dealer must not pay for scrap metal by any means other than a cheque or an electronic transfer of funds – and since a car is considered scrap metal, a trader dealing in cash could face fines, or even having their scrap licence taken away.